Skip to main content

 \end{equation}

 CO2 is nonpolar and not very soluble in water.
 Either is CO32- in the presence of divalent cations like Ca2+.
 However, HCO3- is and can be considered a "soluble" form of carbon.
-This soluble form from terrestrial weatherings ends up in rivers and eventually enters the ocean.
+This soluble form from terrestrial weathering enters rivers and eventually reaches the ocean.
 It is also the form of carbonate that is transferred into cells by anion transporters for eventual shell formation.
 HCO3- is also a chief regulator of both blood and ocean pH.
-Weathering is slow compared to anthropogenic emissions of CO2 from fossil fuel use, but it is nevertheless a key player in the carbon cycle and the regulation of ocean pH.
+Weathering is slow compared to anthropogenic CO2 emissions from fossil fuel use, but it is nevertheless a key player in the carbon cycle and in regulating ocean pH.

 The same weathering reactions on silicate rocks lead to the transfer of silicate ions into rivers and the ocean, where diatoms use them to form CaSiO4 shells.
-As the oceans take up more CO2, they become more acidic, which leads to the equivalent of "weathering" of shells of living organisms, leading to their potential death.
+As oceans absorb more CO2, they become more acidic, mimicking the effects of "weathering" on the shells of living organisms, potentially leading to their death.
 Silicon is directly underneath carbon in the periodic table, so the simplified reaction is analogous to those we see with CO2 and its inorganic ions.

 \begin{equation}